vilijur/acnl-translated/README.md

 Well, it's just me taking Animal Crossing: New Leaf and throwing it into [Google Translate](https://translate.google.co.uk/).
 That's it.

 ### Is this discontinued/canceled?
-As of currently, work on this project is suspended until I figure out what the hell I am supposed to do.
+As of now, work on this project is suspended until I figure out what the hell I am supposed to do.
+I might work on it a bit here and there, but I'm not actively working on the project.

 ### How do I install it?
 **Since this is a modification of the European/PAL files, these instructions will assume you're using the European/PAL version of Animal Crossing: New Leaf - Welcome amiibo.**